bkader/Grid2-WoTLK/README.md

 Grid2 includes a huge amount of available statuses, but not all enabled by default, look through the configuration and familiarize yourself with the available options and statuses.

+Grid2 is fast: consumes between 4 and 10 times less CPU cycles than other similar addons.

 To open the configuration UI type "/grid2" or left-click the minimap Icon.